aschauera/agent-academy/docs/operative/03-automate-triggers/index.md

 - **Testing & observability:**
       - You can test triggers from the agent's test pane and inspect behavior with the activity map before publishing.

-!!! info "TL;DR for developers"
+> [!NOTE] TL;DR for developers
+>

-    Think of event triggers as **webhook-like signals** that push a structured payload into your agent, letting it _initiate_ work and chain actions across systems - without waiting for a user to ask.
+> Think of event triggers as **webhook-like signals** that push a structured payload into your agent, letting it _initiate_ work and chain actions across systems - without waiting for a user to ask.

 ### Topic triggers - how they differ